What are the Best Scooters for 5 and 6 Year Olds?

 There are quite a few models to choose from but if you're looking for a younger child from 5 to 6, make sure you get one that isn't too big.
 There are generally scissor scooters aimed at kids from around 3 to 6 or at age 5 plus and then other scissor scooters aged for older kids from 7 plus or 9 plus.

-It is currently one of the bestselling scooters on amazon which is why it's been added to this page in 2018.
+The Bopster is currently one of the bestselling scooters on amazon.

 Here is a review of some of it's features: